About EntouRaj for Kids

 Board of Directors

-Zoy Avgerinos – Treasurer
+Zoy Avgerinos Brown – Treasurer

-Zoy Avgerinos is currently a Section League Coordinator for the United States Tennis Association/Midwest Section.
+Zoy Avgerinos Brown is currently a Section League Coordinator for the United States Tennis Association/Midwest Section.
 In her role, she organizes USTA Section League Championships and adult recreational tennis programs around the Midwest.
 Zoy is a certified PTR teaching professional for 10 & Under tennis, and she volunteers for the Midwest Youth Team Tennis program in Lawrence.
 Prior to joining the USTA, Zoy worked in the TV news industry for Fox 59 in Indianapolis and CBS News in New York.
-While working as a CBS Page in New York, Zoy got the opportunity to assist John McEnroe in the press box at the US Open.
-She wanted to volunteer with EntouRaj for Kids because of her lifelong love of tennis and her strong belief in the organization’s mission.
+While working as a CBS page in New York, Zoy got the opportunity to assist John McEnroe in the press box at the U.S. Open.
+She wanted to volunteer with EntouRaj because of her lifelong love of tennis and her strong belief in the organization’s mission.

-Bob met and befriended Rajeev while he was running the BB&T Atlanta Open, and he got involved with EntouRaj because of his love for tennis.
+Bob met and befriended Rajeev Ram while he was running the BB&T Atlanta Open, and he got involved with EntouRaj because of his love for tennis.
 He currently resides in Carmel with his wife and three boys.

 Andrew Held grew up in a tennis family, and the sport has been a huge part of his life.
 He graduated from North Central High School in 1994, where he won the state team championships in 1993 and 1994.
 He also received the IHSAA Mental Attitude Award in 1994.

 He received a bachelor’s degree in history from Indiana University, where he excelled as a student athlete (Varsity Tennis Letterman 1995-1998, Captain 1997-1998).
 Andrew received IU’s Jake Gimble Award in 1998, which is presented to one senior male student-athlete who has distinguished himself in athletics and scholarship and who has displayed an outstanding mental attitude.
 He also received the 1997-1998 L.G.
 Balfour Award for bringing honor and distinction to IU in men’s tennis.
 In 1997 and 1998, he was awarded the IU Varsity Club Scholastic Achievement Award in recognition of exemplary academic achievement while pursuing athletic endeavors.
 He also received academic All-Big Ten Conference honors and the Intercollegiate Tennis Association’s Academic All-American honors.

 Andrew strongly believes in working to give back to the tennis and arts communities in Central Indiana.
 For more than a decade, Andrew has been an active member of the Penrod Society, which raises millions of dollars for the arts.
 He served as the 2012 Fair Chairman, and in 2013, he served as president of the Penrod Society.
-He also has raised money for the Indianapolis Museum of Art, and he helps administer the Connie Held Memorial Scholarship and the Connie Held Spirit Award, which provide college scholarships to high school tennis players in Indianapolis.
+He also has raised money for the Indianapolis Museum of Art, and he helps administer the Connie Held Memorial Scholarship and the Connie Held Spirit Award, which provide college scholarships to high-school tennis players in Indianapolis.

 Ron Mencias – President

 Ron Mencias is a managing director of wealth management for Merrill Lynch.
 He began his career at Merrill Lynch in 2001.
 Barron’s ranked him in its annual listing of the Top 1,000 Financial Advisors in the U.S. in four consecutive years, 2010 through 2013.
 He also was named to On Wall Street’s “Top 40 Advisors Under 40” listing in 2013.
-Ron graduated from the University of Notre Dame with a Bachelor’s degree in Accounting and has an MBA from Butler University.
+Ron graduated from the University of Notre Dame with a bachelor’s degree in Accounting and has an MBA from Butler University.
 Ron had a successful collegiate tennis career and was 1992 IHSAA state singles champion.
 Additionally, Ron serves on the board of trustees of the Indianapolis Children’s Museum and volunteers as coach for the Brebeuf High School tennis team.
-Ron decided to serve on the board of EntouRaj for Kids because of his love for tennis, and he deeply believes in the mission of EntouRaj for Kids.
+Ron decided to serve on the EntouRaj board of directors because of his love for tennis, and he deeply believes in the organization’s mission.
 He and his wife, Suzanne, have two children and live in Carmel.